Spring317/tinyml-trainer/README.md

    conda activate tinyml
 ```

-* Note: This implementation will deploy the model to raspberry pi 4 using tflite framework.
+* Note: This implementation will deploy the model to x86 device using onnx framework.
 If you wish to deploy the model on the micro-controler, please refer to [tinyengine](https://github.com/mit-han-lab/tinyengine) repo

 ## Training and validating: